26 PsychoPy basics

 │ ├── Lab5

-When you have moved the ZIP file to a suitable location, unzip the ZIP file.
+When you have moved the ZIP file to a suitable location, unzip the ZIP file (remember that Section 9.4 explained how to do this).
 Once you have unzipped the file, open the folder that was created when you unzipped the file.
-In that folder, you should be seeing something similar to this (the exact display will of course vary depending on your operating system and settings):
+The folder contains these files:

-• Input files will be explained in more detail in a later chapter.
+• letter_flanker_input.xlsx: This is the input or conditions file for PsychoPy.
+It defines the conditions for the experiment.
+Input files will be explained in more detail in a later chapter.

-• How the instruction picture is used is further explained in Section 26.2.
+• letter_flanker_instruct.png: An image of the task instructions.
+How the instruction image is used is further explained in Section 30.2.

 We recommend the following way to open a PsychoPy experiment file: